Ryan Edwards’ Wife Shares Photo Of Their ‘Sweet Baby’ After Cheating Scandal

 Earlier this week, after Ryan Edwards faced a cheating scandal, Mackenzie Standifer confirmed that things between them were just fine when she shared a photo of the two of them leaning in for a kiss on her page.
 As fans may have seen, Edwards was seen lovingly holding Standifer’s head as they smiled at one another.

-Ryan Edwards and Mackenzie Standifer made their relationship official in May when they tied the knot in a quicky courthouse ceremony in Tennessee.
+Ryan Edwards and Mackenzie Standifer made their relationship official in May when they tied the knot in a quick courthouse ceremony in Tennessee.

 Mackenzie Standifer also shared a solo shot of herself on Instagram recently and in the image, she was seen gazing into the camera with her wedding ring on.